named-data/ndn-cxx/docs/code-style.rst

         #include "util/random.hpp"

 3.4.
 Include statements should be grouped.
 Same-project headers should be included first.
 Leave an empty line between groups of include statements.
-Sorted alphabetically within a group.
+Sort alphabetically within a group.

     .. code-block:: c++